microsoft/ApplicationInsights-Xamarin/README.md

 ## <a name="1"></a> 1.
 Requirements
 The minimum API level to use the Application Insights Xamarin SDK in your **Android** app is 9.
 However, automatic collection of lifecycle-events requires API level 15 and up (Ice Cream Sandwich+).
-For **iOS** builds the minimum iOS version is 6.
+For **iOS** builds, the minimum iOS version is 6.

 The SDK has been developed and tested with the following framework versions: